surifirstpin/biplus_documentation/DatabaseConnection.md

 ### Next Steps
 Once you have Setup the Database connection you can further take up the process by following below steps:

   - Creating a Project to control our data model
   - Configuring the model to access our connection
   - Create visualisation for to explore and pictorial representation of the data
   - Create Dashboard to create layouts for the reports
-  - Save and share the Reports in Public() Private()
+  - Save and share the Reports in Public() and Private()

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM5MjU2NDA1NSwxNDkwMzM5Nzc2LC04MT
+eyJoaXN0b3J5IjpbMjAzNTQxMjYxNiwxNDkwMzM5Nzc2LC04MT
 Q3MzU2OTcsLTQxODE4ODA5NCwxNjU0ODMwODcxLDY5Njg2NDkx
 NSwxMzY0NzQyNzEzLC0xODQxNDk5MjksLTcyNDQ0OTc4LDE2Mz
 gxMTc4ODIsLTEyNzEwOTk0MzZdfQ==